Blotch3D/Blotch3D/readme.md

 Overview
 --------

-Reference documentation of Blotch3D (classes, methods, fields, properties, etc.) is available through Visual Studio IntelliSense and in "doc/Blotch3D.chm" (which includes this readme as its first section).
-Note: To support Doxygen documentation generator, links in the IntelliSense comments are preceded with '\#'.

 Blotch3D sits on top of MonoGame and all MonoGame's features are still available.
 MonoGame is a widely used 3D library for C\#.
 It is open source, free, fast, cross platform, actively developed by a large